dave4420/findmypast-take-home-test/README.md

     primes greater than 2\*\*26)
  *  use `Integer` (arbitrarily large integer type) instead of `Int` (if we're interested in primes greater than 2\*\*31)
- *  use a proper options parsing library
+ *  use a proper command line parsing library

 # What I'm not happy about